mewbak/bootstrap/README.md

     bash -c "$(curl -fsSL https://raw.githubusercontent.com/fyne-io/bootstrap/master/bootstrap.sh)"

 ### Windows

+> Note that EFL windows packages are currently much older so you will not see
+> the vector graphics portions of Fyne applications.

 Installing on Windows is a little more complicated, the recommended setup is using MSYS.
 If you do not already have the MSYS command line you can install it from http://www.msys2.org/ .